ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 while being available for free and providing the furtile ecosystem that companies are built on today.

 There are many `warning signs`_ that open source is an ecosystem in danger.
-Open source is maintained for "free" by people all over the world.
 Many people doing this work are `burning out`_, `giving up`_, or just never getting involved in the first place.
-**We need to improve the sustainability of open source in order to protect the valuable ecosystem that we have built**, and help it grow in the future.
+We need to improve the sustainability of open source to protect the valuable ecosystem that we have built.

+We need a new funding model for open source.

 .. _most valuable part: https://medium.com/@nayafia/open-source-was-worth-at-least-143m-of-instagram-s-1b-acquisition-808bb85e4681
 .. _funding problem: https://www.fordfoundation.org/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure/
 .. _warning signs: https://gist.github.com/jdorfman/099954cffd018d0ca2037a1a0f86026f
 .. _giving up: https://www.drmaciver.com/2015/08/throwing-in-the-towel/
 .. _burning out: https://thenewstack.io/darker-side-open-source/

 Funding Open Source
 -------------------